allcentury/hyde/_posts/2017-03-08-6-months-with-no-debugger.md

 All of those opinions are completely valid, but in my time developing software I can say with confidence there is no absolute truth to finding and fixing issues in code.
 I've done it 100 ways, some which took me seconds and some which took me weeks.

-So I decided not to look for a node.js equivalent to pry and that meant I fell back on the ol' C way of debugging I grew up on, print statements.
+So I decided to not look for a node.js equivalent to pry and that meant I fell back on the ol' C way of debugging that I grew up on, print statements.
 Or rather in node.js case, console.log statements.
 It was not an easy transition.
 There were two main pain points early on, 1.
 I was still learning node.js and learning a language with print statements is *slow*.
 Very, very slow.
 2. Console.log did not always give me the output I was expecting.
 In fact many objects in javascript don't really respond to `toString()` in a meaningful way.

 I had to start creating some tooling again to help me because either I'd get buried in documentation or I'd go digging through source code just to find out what methods an object had.
 Here comes more vim keys...